tsotne95/FairnessCompas/README.md

 # Fairness classifier for Compas dataset

-Accorrding data Black defendants are 44% more likely than white defendants to receive a higher score correcting for the seriousness of their crime, previous arrests, and future criminal behavior.
+According data Black defendants are 44% more likely than white defendants to receive a higher score correcting for the seriousness of their crime, previous arrests, and future criminal behavior.

 So, for the new classifier used two different threshold.